cristobal-sifon/cristobal-sifon/README.md

 Latest Research
 ===============

-* In **Sifón et al. (2024)** we present the selection of cluster and supercluster sample for CHANCES and an initial assessment of the structure surrounding them based on optical photometry.
+* In **Sifón et al. (2024, submitted)** we present the selection of cluster and supercluster sample for CHANCES and an initial assessment of the structure surrounding them based on optical photometry.
 * In [**Shirasaki, Sifón, et al. (2024)**](https://ui.adsabs.harvard.edu/abs/2024arXiv240708201S/abstract) we estimate the mean masses of ACT SZ-selected clusters using galaxy weak lensing measurements from the HSC-SSP survey.
 * In [**Sifón & Han (2024)**](https://ui.adsabs.harvard.edu/abs/2024A&A...686A.163S/abstract) we study the evolution of the relation between dark and stellar mass in cluster galaxies in the EAGLE simulation using the improved HBT+ galaxy catalogue.
 * In [**Robertson, Sifón, et al. (2024)**](https://ui.adsabs.harvard.edu/abs/2024A&A...681A..87R/abstract) we determined the mean mass of clusters selected with the Sunyaev-Zel'dovich effect by measuring their weak gravitational lensing effect on distant galaxies.